 Convertible securities offer investors advantages particular to both equities and bonds.
-Like equities, convertibles have the potential for capital appreciation; and like bonds, they offer the potential for interest income and downside protection.
+Like equities, convertibles have the potential for capital appreciation; and like bonds, they offer the potential for interest income and the potential for downside protection.
 Because convertibles can be exchanged for a specific number of shares of stock, they tend to gain or lose value along with the underlying equity.

 When the price of the underlying stock rises, the price of the convertible tends to rise as well.
 When a stock's price falls, however, the convertible bond price typically declines only as far as the "floor" established by the convertible's bond component.
 While convertibles are sensitive to their underlying equity's price movements, as bondholders, convertible investors still receive the interest income and the guarantee of principal that bonds offer (except in cases of default).

-However, the convertible universe is not uniform as characteristics of individual securities can vary widely from fixed income-like to more equity sensitive.
+However, the convertible universe is not uniform, as characteristics of individual securities can vary widely from fixed income-like to more equity-sensitive.
 This variability adds flexibility, allowing investors to structure portfolios to meet a range of investment objectives.
-As a low-volatility equity portfolio, we can include convertibles that maintain equity-like returns while providing the desired downside protection.
+In this portfolio, we can include convertibles that maintain equity-like returns while potentially providing downside protection.

-The downside protection can be illustrated by looking at quarters in which the MSCI World Index reported negative returns, which is shown in Figure 3.
-The benchmark has recorded 22 quarters of negative performance since the strategy's inception.
-Of those, the Global Opportunities strategy has seen positive excess returns in 17 quarters.
-The strongest outperformance, gross of fees, was 10.58% (3Q 2002) and the most significant underperformance was -1.86% (1Q 2008).
+The potential for downside protection can be illustrated by looking at quarters in which the MSCI ACWI Index reported negative returns, which is shown in Figure 3.
+The benchmark has recorded 24 quarters of negative performance since the strategy's inception.
+Of those, the